What is a SOC 3 Report?

 A SOC 3 report covers the same predefined criteria as a SOC 2 report, but provides only the auditor’s report on whether the system achieved the trust services criteria, and does not provide a description of tests and results or opinion on the description of the system.
 The SOC 3 is a general-use report that permits the service organization to use the SOC 3 seal on its website.
 A SOC 2 report is restricted to use by existing user entities and their auditors, not for potential customers.

-How do I use the SOC 3 report to help my customers?
+Use the SOC 3 report to help your customers

 A SOC 3 report from I.S.
 Partners, LLC can give your customers the assurance that the information and data they give to your company will be kept secure and confidential.
 The report will show them that your service organization has been audited by an unbiased, third-party CPA firm, and that your service organization’s controls are suitably designed and effectively meet control objectives.
 In addition, your service organization will be able to display a SOC 3 logo from the American Institute of Certified Public Accountants (AICPA) on your website as a way to market your services.
 I.S.
 Partners’ auditors have extensive experience in performing these audits.